 Unknown | 1.0000000 | 1.0000000 | 0.5026362 | 0 | 0.8283186 |

-Finally, we can apply our classifier to our data.
-The classifier we use is a k-nearest neighbor classifier as the underlying function will classify an unknown element given its proximity to the clusters in the training set.
+In the final stage, we can put our classifier into action.
+Our chosen classifier is a k-nearest neighbor classifier, which operates on the principle of classifying an unknown element based on its proximity to the clusters within the training set.

 # set seed for reproducibility